natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

     In [3]: r1 = CiscoTelnet(**r1_params)

-    In [4]: commands_with_errors = ['logging 0255.255.1', 'logging', 'i']
+    In [4]: commands_with_errors = ['logging 0255.255.1', 'logging', 'a']
     In [5]: correct_commands = ['logging buffered 20010', 'ip http server']
     In [6]: commands = commands_with_errors+correct_commands

-Use of send_config_commands() method:
+Using the send_config_commands method:

 .. code:: python

     In [7]: print(r1.send_config_commands(commands, strict=False))
-    When executing command  "logging 0255.255.1" on device 192.168.100.1 error occurred -> Invalid input detected at '^' marker.
+    When executing the command "logging 0255.255.1" on device 192.168.100.1, an error occurred -> Invalid input detected at '^' marker.
-    When executing command "logging" on device 192.168.100.1 error occurred -> Incomplete command.
+    When executing the command "logging" on device 192.168.100.1, an error occurred -> Incomplete command.
-    When executing command "i" on device 192.168.100.1 error occurred -> Ambiguous command:  "i" conf t
+    When executing the command "a" on device 192.168.100.1, an error occurred -> Ambiguous command:  "a" conf t
     Enter configuration commands, one per line.
 End with CNTL/Z.
     R1(config)#logging 0255.255.1